 The Jumpstart Our Business Startups Act, or "JOBS Act," contains provisions that, among other things, relax certain reporting requirements for "emerging growth companies," including certain requirements relating to auditing standards and compensation disclosure.
 We are classified as an emerging growth company.
-For as long as we are an emerging growth company, which may be up to five full fiscal years, unlike other public companies, we will not be required to, among other things, (i) provide an auditor's attestation report on management's assessment of the effectiveness of our system of internal control over financial reporting pursuant to Section 404(b) of the Sarbanes-Oxley Act, (ii) comply with any new requirements adopted by the PCAOB requiring mandatory audit firm rotation or a supplement to the auditor's report in which the auditor would be required to provide additional information about the audit and the financial statements of the issuer, (iii) provide certain disclosures regarding executive compensation required of larger public companies, or (iv) hold nonbinding advisory votes on executive compensation.
+For as long as we are an emerging growth company, unlike other public companies, we will not be required to, among other things, (i) provide an auditor's attestation report on management's assessment of the effectiveness of our system of internal control over financial reporting pursuant to Section 404(b) of the Sarbanes-Oxley Act, (ii) comply with any new requirements adopted by the PCAOB requiring mandatory audit firm rotation or a supplement to the auditor's report in which the auditor would be required to provide additional information about the audit and the financial statements of the issuer, (iii) provide certain disclosures regarding executive compensation required of larger public companies, or (iv) hold nonbinding advisory votes on executive compensation.
 We currently intend to take advantage of the exemptions described above.
 We have also elected to use the extended transition period for complying with new or revised accounting standards under Section 102(b)(2) of the JOBS Act.
-This election allows us to delay the adoption of new or revised accounting standards that have different effective dates for public and private companies until those standards apply to private companies.
-As a result, our financial statements may not be comparable to companies that comply with public company effective dates, and our shareholders and potential investors may have difficulty in analyzing our operating results if comparing us to such companies.
-We will remain an emerging growth company for up to five years, although we will lose that status sooner if we have more than \$1.07 billion of revenues in a fiscal year, have more than \$700.0 million in market value of our Cla
+This election allows us to delay the adoption of new or revised accounting standards under Section 102(b)(2) of the JOBS Act.
+This election allows us to delay the adoption of new or revised accounting standards under Section 102(b)(2) of the JOBS Act.
+This election allows us to delay the adoption of new or revised accounting standards under Section 102(b)(2) of the JOBS Act.
+This election allows us to delay the adoption of new or revised accounting standards under Section 102(b)(2) of the JOBS Act.
+This election allows us to delay the adoption of new or revised accounting standards under Section 102(b)(2) of the JOBS Act.
+This election allows us to delay the companies.
+As a result, our financial statements may not be com